-The preliminary list of OSHA’s Top 10 Violations for Fiscal Year 2017 looks almost identical to recent years.
-You will find a piece briefly addressing each listing starting at number 10 Electrical – Wiring Methods and working up to number 1 Fall Protection.
+The preliminary list of OSHA’s Top 10 Violations for the Fiscal Year of 2017 looks almost identical to recent years.
+You will find a piece briefly addressing each listing starting at number 10, Electrical–Wiring Methods, and working up to number; 1 Fall Protection.
 The top 10 is shown below.

 - Fall Protection – General Requirements (1926.501): 6,072 violations